 Learn the Location of Your Utilities (and How to Use Them)

 Learn the location of your utilities like the electric breaker box and the shut off valves for water and gas.
 But don’t just learn their locations; learn how to disconnect them.
 During an emergency, you’ll want to shut them off.
+You might not be able to see the damage done to them in a significant earthquake, and any breaks could cause major problems, including electrocution, fire, and flooding.

 Keep Up with Home Maintenance